Lefse, whole, rolled and cut

 Day Ahead: - (1 hr + 8 hrs fridg - 25 min work)

-2. Drain Potatoes and cool just until you can handle them.
+2. Let Potatoes cool until you can just handle them.
 Then peel off skins - cold potatoes are much harder to peel.
 Diligently remove all eyes and hard spots.

 3. While Potatoes are still warm, break into chunks and press through a ricer.